-If Summary File > 0, certain brief information will be output to file.
-A disk file should be used to retain a concise log of each run if desired.
-(A Summary File is more easily perused than the associated Print File).
+If Summary File f is specified with f > 0, certain brief information will be output to unit f.
+When E04NQF is run interactively, unit f will usually be the terminal.
+For batch jobs a disk file should be used, to retain a concise log of each run if desired.
+(A Summary File is more easily perused than the associated Print file).